Invaluable advice for body corporates, property owners and asset managers.

 The hourly labour rates and percentage mark-ups on plant and materials for reactive works should be agreed with your suppliers as part of the wider package of works (including PPM and emergency call outs).
 Two distinctive things to consider about Reactive Maintenance are labour rates and minimum call out fees and duration (during normal business hours and after business hours).
 Approaching the service contract this way may increase the chances of the supplier agreeing to discounted reactive rates when they are procured as part of a comprehensive maintenance service.

 A client should also take this opportunity to agree the format for reactive work order claims, including the completion of timesheets to support times on site, the provision of invoices for materials and plant items and an agreed format for measured work submissions (sketches, photographs, dimension set outs etc.).
 You may want to make use of a pre-established system for this, and try the timesheet software by Deputy or similar products out beforehand.

 This will greatly improve the level of audit that a client will be able to complete on any future claims and encourage an open, transparent approach to reactive work claims from the supplier, allowing the client to ensure best value for money and reduce the risk of any over-payment for reactive works.

 You should also track the number of times reactive maintenance is required (also known as the failure rate) for each asset which will assist in budgeting forecasts and asset performance management.
 You can manage your money through a budgeting app like the one from SoFi, this is where you can keep track of all incoming and outgoing money thoroughly.

 Emergency Call Outs

 Emergency call outs have two main factors which will need to be agreed and documented prior to an agreement being signed and accepted.
 The first is the response timeframe – this will need to be in line with your business objectives and the importance of each asset that is being maintained.
-Any call out to OH&S or business critical items should preferably be one hour or less, with less critical faults or equipment failures on a longer call out response (at a lower premium).
+Any call out to OH&S or business-critical items should preferably be one hour or less, with less critical faults or equipment failures on a longer call out response (at a lower premium).